Evaluate an expression.

 Access Form References - Evaluating references to controls on forms and subforms.

-Nz - Detect a NULL value.
+Nz - Detect a NULL value or Zero Length string.